jimmc414/TAO/call_graph.md

 - The flow of control from high-level orchestration to specific task execution.
 - Error handling and logging integrated throughout the system.

-This representation helps developers understand the system's structure, the relationships between different components, and the flow of control during task execution.
-It is particularly useful for identifying the main entry points and understanding how different modules interact within the Task Automation Orchestrator Agent.
+This representation is designed to show the system's structure, the relationships between different components, and the flow of control during task execution.
+It intends to be useful for identifying the main entry points and understanding how different modules interact within the Task Automation Orchestrator Agent.